so0k/katacoda-scenarios/concourse/03-pipelines/01-working-with-pipelines.md

   - click play next to the pipeline in the web ui
 ```

-New pipelines start paused as you might not yet be ready for triggers to fire and start jobs running.
+New pipelines start paused as you might not yet be ready for triggers to fire and trigger jobs to run.

 To view all defined pipelines use the `pipeplines` (alias `ps`) command: